Skip to main content

 Harvard vs. Stanford MBA (Cost)Harvard (Single)Stanford (Single)Harvard (Married)Stanford (Married)

-Harvard vs. Stanford MBA - Class Profile and Pre-MBA Undergraduate Degrees
+Harvard vs. Stanford MBA - Class Profile and Undergraduate Degrees

-Harvard’s application volume is 30% higher than Stanford’s.
-However, the class size at Stanford is half that of Harvard’s.
-This has resulted in a highly selective class at Stanford MBA with an acceptance rate of 5.8%, whereas at Harvard it is 10% for the class of 2023.
+Harvard’s application volume is higher than Stanford’s.
+However, the class size at Stanford is roughly half that of Harvard’s.
+This has resulted in a highly selective class at Stanford MBA with an acceptance rate around 6-7%, whereas at Harvard it is around 9-11% for recent classes.

-Stanford also offers greater international diversity amongst its MBAs and greater gender equity with a higher representation of women as a percentage of the class size than Harvard.
+Stanford also offers greater international diversity amongst its MBAs and comparable gender equity with a similar representation of women as a percentage of the class size compared to Harvard.

 Application Volume: Harvard > Stanford